voiceflow/runtime-client-js/docs/advanced-usage.md

 export type GeneralTrace = EndTrace | SpeakTrace | ChoiceTrace | FlowTrace | StreamTrace | BlockTrace | DebugTrace | VisualTrace | AudioTrace;
 ```

-All trace obejcts have a `type` and `payload` property, but differ in what the value of `type` and `payload` is.
+All trace objects have a `type` and `payload` property, but differ in what the value of `type` and `payload` is.
 Shown below is a type that describes the common structure of trace objects. **NOTE**: the `Trace` type isn't actually declared in the package and is only shown for illustration.

 ```ts
 const Trace<T extends TraceType, P> = {